MohmmedAshraf/blade-flags/README.md

     <img src="https://img.shields.io/packagist/dt/outhebox/blade-flags" alt="Total Downloads">
 </a>

-A package to easily make use of [Countries & Languages Flags](https://github.com/HatScripts/circle-flags) in your Laravel Blade views.
+A package to easily make use of [TwEmoji Countries & Languages Flags](https://github.com/twitter/twemoji) in your Laravel Blade views.

-For a full list of available icons see [the SVG directory](resources/svg) or preview all the available flags, check [the gallery](https://hatscripts.github.io/circle-flags/gallery).
+For a full list of available icons see [the SVG directory](resources/svg) or preview all the available flags, check [the gallery](https://github.com/twitter/twemoji).

 ## Requirements